 (g) A caveat which has lapsed shall not be renewed by or on behalf of the same caveator in respect of the same estate or interest, except by leave of the warden.

-[Section 79 amended by No. 8 of 1940 s.
+[Section 79 amended: No. 8 of 1940 s.
 38.]

 80. No dealing to be registered while caveat in force